fivejade/sfc_taskmapping/README.md

 ### Two workloads to exploit the Hilbert-based strategy
 Two examples (P3DFFT solver and Poisson solver) are given to compare the performance between the baseline and the Hilbert-based strategy.
 The baseline and Hilbert executable is to be built from source files using a *make* command.
+The details of installation and execution are described at README.pdf file in root directory.

 #### P3DFFT solver
 P3DFFT solver is a popular software package to implement fast Fourier trans-forms  (FFTs)  in  three  dimensions  in  a  highly  efficient  and  scalable  way.
 It exploits  a  2D  domain  decomposition  strategy.
 It  needs  to  build  two  versions(baseline and Hilbert executable) of P3DFFT solver and execute them one afteranother.
 Patch  files  are  given  to  build  Hilbert  version.
-The details of installation and execution are described at README.pdf file in root directory.

 #### Poisson solver
-The Poisson solver is a parallel solver of the Poisson equation with Multigrid method.
+Poisson solver is a parallel solver of the Poisson equation with Multigrid method.
 Unlike previous workload, this code adapts a 3D domain decomposition strategy.
 Two versions (baseline and Hilbert executable) of Poisson solver are needed and executed them one after another.
-The details of installation and execution are described at README.pdf file in in root directory.

 ### Tools for performance analysis

 #### *record\_compute\_nodes* Tool
-The details of installation and execution are described at README.pdf file in root directory.

 #### *generate\_job\_log* Tool
 Two examples (P3DFFT solver and Poisson solver) are given to run the *generate\_job\_log* tool.
 Each example has its source code to build a tool.
 An executable file(*generate\_job\_log*) is to be built from source files using a *make* command.
-The details of installation and execution are described at README.pdf file in root directory.